GantMan/ReactStateMuseum/ReactNative/AppSync/README.md

-## If you know Gant
-Just decrypt the AppSync file and use Gant's AWS setup.

-Encrypt Directions:
-> `openssl des -in AppSync.js -out AppSync.js.enc`

-Decrypt Directions:
-> `openssl des -d -in AppSync.js.enc -out AppSync.js`

-## If you don't know Gant
+## BE NICE
+The `AppSync.js` file in this repo contains my personal API key.
+Additionally, whatever packlist items you add will be visible to everyone who loads/runs this app (it's just one master list for simplicity).

+I'm providing my API key as a curtesy to the community.
+Do not add vulgar items to the list, or abuse the service outside of enjoying or sharing this demo.

+## How to setup your own AppSync API
 Watch this video by Nader Dabit - [How to setup GraphQL AppSync](https://www.youtube.com/watch?v=0Xbt7VqkJNc&ab_channel=NaderDabit)

-The GraphQL schema is in [AppSyncSchema.json](https://github.com/GantMan/BasicAppSyncExample/blob/master/AppSyncSchema.json)
+My GraphQL schema is in [AppSyncSchema.json](https://github.com/GantMan/BasicAppSyncExample/blob/master/AppSyncSchema.json)

-And point your AppSync.js file at your AWS server.
+Once setup point your AppSync.js file at your AWS server!